mike-vascelli/rubeetup/README.md

   puts venue[:city]
 end
 ```
+To find each requests' own required arguments:
+Look in `lib/rubeetup/requests_lib/meetup_catalog.json`, or at: http://www.meetup.com/meetup_api

 To find out about all the available response attributes visit the Meetup API documentation:
 http://www.meetup.com/meetup_api

-For example, for the `events` API request in the +Usage+ example above, check this link:
+For example, for the `events` API request in the `Usage` example above, check this link:
 http://www.meetup.com/meetup_api/docs/2/events